Pharoah0/NYC-Zillow-Listings-with-Apache-Airflow-AWS/README.md

 We can go entirely serverless; instead of using Airflow on an EC2 instance, we can utilize Amazon Managed Workflows for Apache Airflow - a serverless solution for operating Airflow within the cloud.

 Furthermore, we could also use Airflow to orchestrate different AWS services within DAGs for this scenario if we wanted to, instead of using Lambda functions.

+Lastly, we could build a web scraper that grabs data from all web pages from the Zillow search, totaling up to roughly 20,000 records.

 ## Conclusions